monome/dust/docs/justmat/foulplay/foulplay.md

 foulplay will automatically save its _current state*_ whenever (a) you switch scripts, or (b) when norns _sleeps_. loading is also automatic, and will happen anytime that you load foulplay.

-* foulplays current state includes the 25 memory cells, and their data.
+* foulplays current state includes the 25 memory cells, accessible via grid, and their data.

+---

 ### trig logic & probability